-Pursuant to the original agreement, we issued 500,000 Evercore LP limited partnership units with a minimum redemption value of \$16.5 million in exchange for a minority economic interest in Trilantic and the right to invest in Trilantic's current and future private equity funds, beginning with Trilantic Fund IV.
+In exchange for 500,000 Evercore LP limited partnership units that were later converted into 500,000 shares of our Class A common stock and sold, we received a minority economic interest in Trilantic and the right to invest in Trilantic's current and future private equity funds, beginning with Trilantic Fund IV.
 In connection with the issuance of such limited partnership interests in Trilantic, we became a limited partner of Trilantic and are entitled to receive 10% of the aggregate amount of carried interest in respect of all of the portfolio investments made by Trilantic IV, up to \$15 million.
-Our carrying value of our investment in Trilantic was approximately \$14.1 million as of December 31, 2013, and the value of our investment in Trilantic IV was approximately \$4.4 million.
+The carrying value of our investment in Trilantic was approximately \$13.5 million as of December 31, 2014, and the value of our investment in Trilantic IV was approximately \$3.8 million.
 As part of the original agreement, Trilantic also agreed to pay an annual fee to us equal to \$2 million per year for a period of five years as consideration for advisory and referral services to be performed by us.
 In addition, Trilantic offered all SMDs, and, in one case, Evercore, co-investment opportunities with Trilantic IV on a "no-fee" and "no carry" basis.
-In the one case where the co-investment opportunity was also offered to Evercore, during 2013, Mr. Schlosstein contributed \$283,219 to such co-investment and the other executive officers' aggregate contributions to and receipt of proceeds from such co-investment were in each case less than \$120,000.
+In the one case where the co-investment opportunity was also offered to Evercore, during 2014, Mr. Schlosstein's aggregate contributions and receipt of proceeds from such co-investment was \$182,473, and the other executive officers' aggregate contributions to and receipt of proceeds from such co-investment were in each case less than \$120,000.